-Further national strike action has been announced at UK universities, including here at the University of Bristol.
+Further industrial action has been announced at UK universities, including here at the University of Bristol.

 Industrial action dates